 The Company is required by law to prepare accounts and to deliver them to the Registrar of Companies.
-The Accounts are prepared in accordance with the Accounting Policies set out in Note 2.
+The Accounts are prepared in accordance with the accounting policies set out in Note 2.
 Monetary amounts are presented in pounds Sterling and are rounded to the nearest hundred thousand unless otherwise indicated.
 The Accounts are prepared on the historical cost basis.

 The Accounts contain information about SPW Investments Limited as an individual company and do not contain consolidated financial information as the parent of subsidiary companies.
-The Company is exempt under Section 400 of the Companies Act 2006 from the requirements to prepare consolidated Accounts as it and its subsidiary undertakings and joint ventures are included by full consolidation in the consolidated Accounts of its ultimate parent company lberdrola, S.A.
+The Company is exempt under Section 401 of the Companies Act 2006 from the requirements to prepare consolidated Accounts as it and its subsidiary undertakings and joint ventures are included by full consolidation in the consolidated Accounts of its ultimate parent company lberdrola, S.A.

-The Accounts have been prepared in accordance with FRS 101.
-In preparing these financial statements, the Company has applied the recognition, measurement and disclosure requirements of International Accounting Standards ("IAS") in conformity with the requirements of the Companies Act 2006 (refer to Note 1C1) including newly effective International Financial Reporting Standards ("IFRS") for the year ended 31 December 2020 (refer to Note 1C2), but has made amendments where necessary in order to comply with the Companies Act 2006 and has set out below where FRS 101 disclosure exemptions have been taken.
+The Accounts have been prepared in accordance with Financial Reporting Standard 101 Reduced Disclosure Framework ("FRS 101").
+In preparing these financial statements, the Company has applied the recognition, measurement and disclosure requirements of international accounting standards ("IAS") as adopted by the UK ("UK-adopted IAS") including newly effective IAS for the year ended 31 December 2021 (refer to Note 1C2).
+As per Note 1C1, on transition from IAS as adopted by the European Union ("EU-adopted IAS") to UK-adopted IAS on 31 December 2020, the standards in force under both regimes were identical.
+However, in applying FRS 101, the Company has made amendments where necessary in order to comply with the Companies Act 2006 and has set out below where FRS 101 disclosure exemptions have been taken.